Tucson Breast Augmentation Surgery, Implants Information Benefits and Risks

 When is a breast augmentation used?

-Good candidates for breast augmentation are women in enhancing the size and shapes of their breasts because they are under-developed, misshaped or have decreased volume due to pregnancy or weight loss.
+Good candidates for breast augmentation are women interested in enhancing the size and shapes of their breasts because they are under-developed, misshaped or have decreased volume due to pregnancy or weight loss.

-When you come in for your initial consultation, you will meet with both Dr. Maloney and Lindsay, the clinical coordinator.
+When you come in for your initial breast augmentation consultation, you will meet with both Dr. Maloney and Lindsay, the clinical coordinator.
 Dr. Maloney will examine you to determine if you are a good candidate for the procedure.
 He will also discuss details of the operation, show you before and after photos and take some measurements of your breasts.
 These measurements are important in determining the size and shapes of the implants we will use.
 Dr. Maloney will show you both the saline and silicone implants.
 The saline implants are a silicone shell filled with saline.
 The silicone implants are a silicone shell filled with silicone gel.
-The silicone implants offer a very natural look and feel to augmented breasts and are more popular of the two.
-The new generation of silicone implants are much different than the old ones that were taken off the market years ago due to complications with the implants.
+The silicone implants offer a very natural look and feel to augmented breasts and are the more popular choice of the two.
+The new generation of silicone implants are much different than the old ones, which were taken off the market years ago due to complications with the implants.
 The new generation of silicone implants are made out of a silicone gel, not silicone oil as they were in the past.
 They have a low rupture rate and are very safe.
 The saline implants are great for patients looking for a lot of cleavage and roundness or for patients with different sized breasts.
 For different sized breasts, we can use the same implant size (width), and overfill one to match the volume of the other.

 At this consultation, Lindsay will review surgical fees, financing options and answer any other additional questions you may have.
 If you choose to have surgery, you will return for another consultation about two weeks prior to your operation.
 At this second appointment Dr. Maloney will review the surgical plan with you and go through consent forms, take pre-operative photographs and give you your prescriptions.
 We will also make a final decision about the implant style and shape.
-Lindsay will go over all of your surgical instructions and give you a packet of information so when you leave you are ready for surgery.
+Lindsay will go over all of your surgical instructions and give you a packet of information so when you leave you are ready for your breast augmentation surgery.

 How do I prepare for a Breast Augmentation?

-After meeting with Dr. Maloney and choosing a surgical date for your thigh lift, you should plan for your care and recovery after the operation.
+After meeting with Dr. Maloney and choosing a surgical date for your breast augmentation, you should plan for your care and recovery after the operation.
 You will need to arrange a ride to and from the surgery center the day of surgery and arrange for someone to stay with you for the first 24 hours.
 You should take 3-7 days off of work for this operation depending on the type of work you do (speak to Lindsay, Dr. Maloney’s Clinical Coordinator for additional information).
 If your employer requires paperwork for time off, please obtain it ahead of time and bring it to our office.
 If you smoke, you must quit a minimum of two weeks before surgery.
 We suggest 6-8 weeks, but two weeks is the minimum.
 Smokers heal slower and can have wound healing problems.
 If you take aspirin or other medication that causes bleeding, you should stop taking it three weeks before surgery because it causes increased bleeding and therefore more bruising.
 If you are taking any diet pills (prescription or over-the-counter) or Metformin (a common diabetes medication), you should stop one week prior to surgery to avoid anesthesia risks.
 All medications, herbs, vitamins and dietary supplements you take should be carefully reviewed with Dr. Maloney prior to surgery.
 If you are under the care of a physician for any health issues, we may require surgical clearance from your physician and/or cardiologist.

 At your pre-operative consultation with Dr. Maloney you will be given a map to the surgery center and your prescriptions.
 Get these prescriptions filled before surgery so they are at home when you need them.
 You should purchase an inexpensive sports bra to wear for the first two weeks after surgery.
 Pick up some bags of frozen peas or corn to use as icepacks after your procedure.
 You need to stay hydrated, so have plenty of water or sports drinks around the house.
 You should mix sports drinks and water 50/50.
 You should also start taking a stool softener as narcotic pain medication and anesthesia can make you constipated.